wantinghuang/wantinghuang.github.io/_posts/2018-03-06-job-hunting.md

 ### I got an interview with Microsoft.

-Maybe I will post _how I prepare for job interview_ later.
+Maybe I will post _how I prepare for job interviews_ later.